No Results Found

 • Increase (credit) Accrued Royalty by $10,000.
 This is money you owe, so it decreases the value of your business on the balance sheet.

-Step three: Reserves
+Step 3: Reserves

 At this point, you may need to apply reserves against possible returns of your books.
 Assume you withhold 20%, or $2,000.
 In this case, the impact to both your company value and your profitability is neutral.
 You are just moving money from one type of liability to another: